 Since the Society was formed in 1926 by a small group of people it has grown into a Statewide community organisation of over 700 members and organisations, including a network of over 70 Affiliated Societies interested in preserving the history of Western Australia.
 Underlying all the Society’s activities is the recognition that History is a vital part of the State’s culture for the reasons set out in The Value of History document

-The Royal Western Australian Historical Society (Inc) (RWAHS) was formed in 1926.
-In 90 years it has grown from a small group of people to a Statewide community organisation of over 800 members and organisations, including a network of 78 Affiliated Societies interested in preserving the history of Western Australia and to one with a royal charter.
-It houses a fascinating Museum with a significant costume and art collection, an extensive reference Library, Photograph Archive and a boutique bookshop of Western Australian history publications.
+The Society houses a Museum with a significant costume and art collection, an extensive reference Library, Personal Papers, Photograph Archive and a boutique bookshop of Western Australian history publications.
+It encourages the understanding of history through its exhibitions, publications, research readings and community talks.
 The Society has always been actively involved in advocacy for history and heritage across the State and in public campaigns.
-Over the last decade or so its influence in that regard has grown.
-It is a member of the Federation of Australian Historical Societies (Inc.)
+It is a member of the Federation of Australian Historical Societies.

 The Society values the cultural diversity that exists in Western Australia’s past and present and is mindful of the need take it into account in all its activities.

 We acknowledge the Whadjuk people of the Derbarl Yerrigan, the traditional custodians of the land on which the Society meets, their leaders and culture.